For tax years beginning after 2015, the extensions of time to file tax returns for partnerships, certain corporations, and

 File a separate Form 7004 for each return for which you are requesting an extension of time to file.
 This extension will apply

-only to the specific return identified on line 1a or line 1b.
-For consolidated group returns, see the instructions for line
+only to the specific return identified on lines 1a through 1d.
+For consolidated group returns, see the instructions for Part

-The IRS will no longer be sending notifications that your extension has been approved.
+The IRS will no longer send a notification that your extension has been approved.
 We will notify you only if your request

 for an extension is disallowed.
-Properly filing this form will automatically give you the maximum extension allowed from the
+Properly filing Form 7004 will automatically give you the maximum extension allowed from the

-due date of your return to file the return (except as noted below in the instructions for lines 2 and 4 with regard to foreign
+due date of your return to file the return.
+See the instructions for Part V, lines 2 and 4 for exceptions for foreign corporations,

-corporations, certain domestic corporations, and certain partnerships with their books and records outside of the United States
+certain domestic corporations, and certain partnerships with their books and records outside of the United States and Puerto